JayPeaa/msproject5/readme.md

 ---

-### App Name: Farm Shop
+### App Name: Oakfield Farm Shop

 ##### See here for [Deployed App](https://msproject5.herokuapp.com/)

-Cook-e is an interactive cooking app which allows users to share recipes online.
-It enables users to browse recipes uploaded by other users as well as add, edit and delete their own recipes.
-This app is built using Flask and MongoDB, a NoSQL or document store database but incorporates a number or other technologies.
+Oakfield Farm Shop is a concept for a farm shop ecommerce site which allows users to purchase products online as well as advertising a family attraction.
+It enables users to browse various categories in the shop as well as research the farm as a place to visit.
+Users can contact the farm via a contact form and see the location via the google maps API.
+In addition the site has all the functionality you would expect with an ecommerce site such as the ability to add products to a cart and proceed to purchase via the checkout which uses the Strip API.
+This app is built using Django which utilises an Object Relation Mapper (ORM) to seemlessly integrate an SQL realtional database.
+The site also incorporates a number of other technologies.

-Having recipes stored online in a system which allows users to filter and quickly reference their own personal recipes at the click of a button is infinitely faster than using traditional cookbooks.
-In addition, with the advent of tablets and virtual assistants such as google home, more and more users are making use of digital media when preparing meals in the home.
+Having an eyecatching easy to use website acts as a calling card for any business so effort has been concentrated to create a pleasant user experience and user interface which allows users to quickly familiarise themselves with everything Oakfileds Farm has to offer as well as an easy to navigate store.

 ## UX

-The UX has been designed with the end user in mind and as expectations in terms of front-end design are ever increasing, I opted to utilise Materialize.css for my design and responsive layout.
-Materialize.css is a library of UI components designed by Google with the aim of providing a unified and consistent user experience.
+The UX has been designed with the end user in mind and as expectations in terms of front-end design are ever increasing, I opted to utilise Bootstrap.css for my design and responsive layout.
+Bootstrap is a library of UI components which aims of providing a unified and consistent user experience as well as responvive design.

-#### User Stories
+#### User Stories  (UPDATE FROM HERE)

 - As the app developer I want to build an app which allows users to share recipes in one convenient location.
 - As the app developer I want these recipes to be presented in a user friendly way and secure environment which allows users to only edit or delete their own recipes.